 - First response paper: Read the Introduction and Part I "States of the Field." - Questions: Explain how the scholarly inquiry of Chinese history developed in different regions and time periods, and what impact (if any) "domestic" historical, political, and/or academic approaches and concerns may have had on them.
-Identify both commonalities and particularities in the types of questions that have shaped the study of Chinese history in the times and spaces covered by the readings. - o Due: via Moodle TBA. - Second response paper: Read Part II "Chronologies." - Questions: Explain how each author in this section approaches the concept of periodizing Chinese history.
-What are the different factors involved in each case of temporal categorization, and how are these temporal frameworks significant and/or productive, if at all? - o Due: via Moodle TBA. - Third response paper: Read Part III "Themes and Approaches." - Questions: Choose at least six topics (do not choose topics directly related to your research project).
+Identify both commonalities and particularities in the types of questions that have shaped the study of Chinese history in the times and spaces covered by the readings. - o Due: 30 August via email. - Second response paper: Read Part II "Chronologies." - O Questions: Explain how each author in this section approaches the concept of periodizing Chinese history.
+What are the different factors involved in each case of temporal categorization, and how are these temporal frameworks significant and/or productive, if at all? - o Due: via Moodle 17 Sept@5pm. - Third response paper: Read Part III "Themes and Approaches." - Questions: Choose at least six topics (do not choose topics directly related to your research project).
 Explain how the major research questions addressed by these thematic and intellectual approaches further enhance our understanding of Chinese history.
-Identify gaps and issues that are missing or glossed over in these discussions, and how they might offer new insight and understanding of China's past.

-o Due: via Moodle TBA.
+Identify gaps and issues that are missing or glossed over in these discussions, and how they might offer new insight and understanding of China's past. - o Due: via Moodle 01 Oct@5pm.